NeTO:Neural Reconstruction of Transparent Objects with Self-Occlusion Aware Refraction-Tracing: Experiments

-\textbf{Reconstruction with full views.} When we make use of more views, e.g., full views, the reconstruction results of ours and DRT are improved compared with reconstructions with sparse views.
-However, based on the quantitative results presented in Figure~\ref{figure-additiaonal-full} and the qualitative results shown in Table~ , our method significantly outperform the other methods in terms of completeness and accuracy, and the reconstructed models contain more rich details and have fewer errors.
-We further conduct evaluation on a self-collected real Bull object, as shown in Figure~\ref{figure:real_object}.
-Our method accurately recovers the geometry with clean and smooth surfaces, while DRT mistakenly reconstructs surfaces with noises.
+\textbf{Reconstruction with full views.} When we use more views, e.g., full views (72 views), our reconstruction results and DRT are improved compared with reconstructions with sparse views.
+However, based on the quantitative results presented in Figure~\ref{figure-additiaonal-full} and the qualitative results shown in Table~\ref{table:compare_full_views}, our method significantly outperforms the other methods in terms of completeness and accuracy, and the reconstructed models contain more rich details and have fewer errors.
+We further evaluate a self-collected real Bull and Pig object, as shown in Figure~\ref{figure:real_object}.
+Our method accurately recovers the geometry with clean and smooth surfaces, while DRT mistakenly reconstructs surfaces with noises..